LiamCoal/LiamOS/README.md

 out/: Directory where all of the files end up before they are copyed to img

-img/: Old mount dir of LIAMOS1.img.
-Remember Makefile?
+img/: Mount dir of LIAMOS1.img.

-> Makefile: ...
-(Use ./make instead tho)

-./make automaticly unmounts img if an error occurs, so that you dont have to do it every time the kernel decides not to compile

 ## How to compile